Only Yesterday (1991 film): Critical reception

-The film received widespread critical acclaim.
-On Rotten Tomatoes, the film has a rating of 100%, based on 59 reviews, with an average rating of 8.40/10.
-The critical consensus states "Only Yesterdays long-delayed U.S. debut fills a frustrating gap for American Ghibli fans while offering further proof of the studio's incredibly consistent commitment to quality."
-It has a score 90 out of 100 on Metacritic, based on 19 reviews, indicating "universal acclaim".
+On Rotten Tomatoes, the film has a rating of 100% based reviews from 63 critics.
+The site's critical consensus states "Only Yesterdays long-delayed U.S. debut fills a frustrating gap for American Ghibli fans while offering further proof of the studio's incredibly consistent commitment to quality."
+On Metacritic the film has a weighted average score of 90 out of 100 based on 19 critics, indicating "universal acclaim".

 Roger Ebert gave the film a very favorable review in his essay regarding anime and the other work of Studio Ghibli calling it "a touching, melancholy meditation on the life of the same woman at ages 10 and 27."
 Nicolas Rapold, of The New York Times, gave the film a positive review, saying, "Mr. Takahata's psychologically acute film, which was based on a manga, seems to grow in impact, too, as the adult Taeko comes to a richer understanding of what she wants and how she wants to live."
 Glenn Kenny of RogerEbert.com awarded it a similarly positive review, saying "Like Kaguya, it functions as a highly sensitive and empathetic consideration of the situation of women in Japanese society—but it's also a breathtaking work of art on its own."